Zuntara/Arduino.Pentair/README.md

 # Arduino.Pentair
-Arduino code for Pentair Intelliflo Wisperflo VSD
+Arduino code for Pentair Intelliflo Wisperflo VS(D)

 ## How to install
 * Copy the contents of the libraries folder to your Arduino folder under and merge with the existing libraries folder.